bureson/nn-compass/scenes/dilemma4.md

 # Feedback
 This is a great choice which signals that you are committed to creating a truly collaborative team.
-You're probably right that your Danish team members might not be happy with this decision in the short term, but as they adjust to speaking a new language it will eventually benefit the whole team, including Olga, who is an important member of your team.
-This is a dilemma of balancing the emotions of others on the one hand, and creating a healthy and collaborative work environment on the other.
+You're probably right that your Danish team members might not be happy with this decision in the short term, but as they adjust to speaking a new language it will eventually

+This is a dilemma of balancing the emotions of others on the one hand, and creating a healthy and inclusive  (collaborative) work environment on the other.